tocoyne/CL_DEVWKS-1671/README.md

 ### STEP 2: Retreive all device group information

-Notice that the much of the function is currently commented out.
+Notice that much of the function is currently commented out.
 As the function is currently coded it will make a get request to the path: `http://path_to_nso.com/restconf/data/tailf-ncs:devices/device-group`.
 The function then prints the return payload in the same way as the previous function.
-Go to the `main()` function and ensure that the `get_device_groups()` function is the only one that active and run the program.
+Go to the `main()` function and ensure that the `get_device_groups()` function is the only one that is active and runs the program.

 You can see that the function call returns a sizeable amount of information.
 Let's look at the structure of the return.